Twasi/twasi-docs/docs/getting-started/plugin-base.md

 First you need to create a new Maven project.
 I use IntelliJ IDEA for that.
 If you want to use another IDE, please find out how to create a Maven project with it on the internet.

 > Maven is a dependency injection system for Java.
-It will help you adding the Twasi-Plugin-Framework to your project.
+It will help you by adding the Twasi-Plugin-Framework to your project.
 Please don't be deterred if you haven't used Maven yet.
 It's quite simple to get started and simplifies your dependency management.

-To do that, click on "Create new Project", choose *Maven* on the left und select (or configure) your **JDK 1.8**.
+To do that, click on "Create new Project", choose *Maven* on the left and select (or configure) your **JDK 1.8**.
 After that you need to choose a package and an ArtifactID.
-Please use your own package name (what usually consists of a domain name that you own backwards: *merlinw.de* > de.merlinw, twasi.net > net.twasi).
+Please use your own package name (which usually consists of a domain name that you own backwards: *merlinw.de* > de.merlinw, twasi.net > net.twasi).
 The ArtifactID is your plugin's / project's name.

 Maven will now create this file structure for you: